johnhunsley/config/README.md

 ```

-Storing and retrieving data
+Store and retrieve data
 ---------------------------

-Spring provides a convenient template class called the `JdbcTemplate`.
-It makes working with relational SQL databases through JDBC a trivial affair.
-When you look at most JDBC code, it's mired in resource acquisition, connection management, exception handling and general error checking code that is wholly unrelated to what the code is trying to achieve.
+Spring provides a template class called `JdbcTemplate` that makes it easy to work with SQL relational databases and JDBC.
+Most JDBC code is mired in resource acquisition, connection management, exception handling, and general error checking that is wholly unrelated to what the code is meant to achieve.
 The `JdbcTemplate` takes care of all of that for you.
 All you have to do is focus on the task at hand.

 `src/main/java/hello/Application.java`
 ```java